cosmos/sdk-tutorials/academy/3-my-own-chain/create-handling.md

     `.Red`, and `.Black` need to be checked because they were copied as **strings**.
 You do not need to check `.Creator` because at this stage the message's signatures have been verified, and the creator is the signer.

     Note that by returning an error, instead of calling `panic`, players cannot stall your blockchain.
-They can still spam but at a cost because they will still pay the gas fee up to this point.
+They can still spam but at a cost, because they will still pay the gas fee up to this point.

 5. Save the `StoredGame` object using the [`Keeper.SetStoredGame`](https://github.com/cosmos/b9-checkers-academy-draft/blob/create-game-handler/x/checkers/keeper/stored_game.go#L10) function created by the `ignite scaffold map storedGame...` command: